 Woodside may not be the obvious choice for a chef who’s cooked at the esteemed Blue Hill, but for Alfonso Zhicay and his family, it was the only choice.
-Community drives them (it’s why Zhicay spends his days cooking at a local charter school), but pristine ingredients (most of which are sourced from the Jackson Heights farmer's market) and serious technique define his kitchen.
-His craftsmanship, likely honed under Dan Barber, is evident in such creative and well-executed dishes as the vegetable terrine, which hints at foie gras with its richness, and is accented by cocoa nibs as well as crunchy pink peppercorns for brightness and bitterness.
-Black bass is then perfectly seared and well paired with pumpkin pesto, adding a bit of nutty sweetness.
+Community drives them (it’s why Zhicay spends his days cooking at a local charter school); but at this quaint and serene space, it's the ingredients (most of which are sourced from the Jackson Heights farmer's market) combined with technique that define his kitchen.
+The menu is rooted in the seasons and covers a broadly American, farm-to-table-style.
+The chef's craftsmanship is evident in such dishes as the pan-seared halibut finished with a bright thyme-butter sauce and side of roasted vegetables.
+Black bass is then perfectly seared and well matched with pumpkin pesto, adding a bit of nutty sweetness.

 - MICHELIN guide inspectors